 - Analysing and Promoting local government engagement in different models of Community Based Monitoring and Evaluation;

-- Learning from and sharing experiences and mechanisms of citizen engagement and community participation from different countries;
+- Applying mechanisms of citizen engagement and community participation from different countries;

-- Identifying suitable mechanisms for improving gender balance in citizen engagement, and tools for gender responsive participation;
+- Identifying suitable mechanisms for improving gender balance in citizen engagement, and tools for women’s participation at the local level;

 - Developing an action plan for the application of learning.